Kumquat Overview

 Moderate amounts of fertilizer are needed during the active growing season.
 Reduce and restrict fertilizer when going into the winter season.
 There are several excellent citrus fertilizers on the market but any organic balanced fertilizer will work.
 We like to top dress the soil, because it slowly releases fertilizer to the plant over a period of time.

-Pruning a Kumquat Tree
+How to Prune a Kumquat Tree

 When the kumquat plant is young, pinch back the growing tips and shoots to make the plant full and bushy.
 This encourages a sturdy well-branched structure so it can carry the future fruiting load.
 Keep in mind that kumquats bear so heavy that they can bend the limbs to the point of breaking on young plants.
 Older plants need to be pruned periodically to maintain shape and this is best done after fruiting.
 On mature plants, it’s best to selectively prune top branches that are too tall or reaching out but leave the inner and side growth so you don’t lose next year’s fruit.
 A branch or lead that is cut in late spring or early summer generally won’t flower until the following year.